VBA Barcode Macro & Functions Tutorial

 2. Select that cell and choose Edit - Copy.

 3. At this point, it may be necessary to deselect any cells not needed for barcoding.
 Then, highlight an entire column by selecting the gray square letter-labeled area at the top of the spreadsheet and choose Edit - Paste.
-In this example, the button is marked B. If the spreadsheet is large, the formulas may take some time to paste and re-calculate if the spreadsheet is large.
+In this example, the button is marked B. If the spreadsheet is large, the formulas may take some time to paste and re-calculate.

 Select the Gray Column Identifier, B in this Case, and Choose Edit - Paste.